farcasterxyz/protocol/README.md

 A verification is a bi-directional, cryptographic proof of ownership between a Farcaster account and an external account.
 They can be used to prove ownership of Ethereum addresses, specific NFTs, social media accounts, or domain names.

 A VerificationAdd message must contain an identifier for the external account and a signature from it.
 Each type of verification will have its own AddMessage since they may contain different types of identifiers and signatures.
-The resource id $r$ of the verification is the identifier for the external account.
-Verification are removed with a VerificationRemove messages that contains the resource identifier.
+The conflict id $c$ of the verification is the identifier for the external account.
+Verification are removed with a VerificationRemove messages that contains the conflict identifier.

 ### 7.6.1 Verification Messages